Associate Degree Nursing – Traditional Option

 - Must have completed BIO 2511 – Anatomy and Physiology I, Laboratory, BIO 2513 – Anatomy and Physiology I, Lecture, BIO 2521 – Anatomy and Physiology II, Laboratory, BIO 2523 – Anatomy and Physiology II, Lecture, and SOC 2113 – Introduction to Sociology.

-- For classes that begin in the fall term, all admission criteria must be completed by March 15th.
-For classes that begin in the spring term, all admission criteria must be completed by September 30th.
+- For classes that begin in the fall term (Rankin and Nursing/Allied Health Center): Applications will be available January 1st, and all admission criteria must be completed by March 15th.
+For classes that begin in the spring term (Nursing/Allied Health Center): Applications will be available July 1st, and all admission criteria must be completed by October 20th.

-- Applicants who have submitted all admission requirements by the specified deadline will be considered for program admission based on a rating scale that includes: ACT composite score; ACT Math and Reading subscores; academic points; and previous certificates or degrees.
+- Applicants who have submitted all admission requirements by the specified deadline will be considered for program admission based on a rating scale that includes but is not limited to: ACT composite score; ACT Math, Science and Reading subscores; prerequisite letter grades; and highest previous certificate or degree.

-- Applicants not selected for a class may reapply for subsequent classes by submitting a new Application for Selection to the Generic Option Associate Degree Nursing Program.
+- Applicants not selected for a class may reapply for subsequent classes by submitting a new Application to the Traditional Option Associate Degree Nursing Program.

 Process for Selection for Transfer Admission to Generic Option

-- All requirements listed in the criteria for selection to the Associate Degree Nursing Program Generic Option.
+- All requirements listed in the criteria for selection to the Associate Degree Nursing Program Traditional Option.

-- Letter of Good Standing and written recommendation from previous school of nursing.
+- Letter of Good Standing and written recommendation from the previous school of nursing.

 3825 Ridgewood Road,